 Whether you're a dedicated collector or simply trying to get that old heirloom fixed, we know how to get these tiny and delicate engines running properly, so trust us with your grandfather's pocket watch for expert restorations that will take just a few days.

-Any fabricated staff starts with a drill stock blank in diameters from 0.5 mm up to 2.5 mm.
-Taking very precise measurements, the new staff is turned on the lathe.
-After sizing the pivots, the staff is polished with a burnisher and is ready for service.
+Any new balance staff starts with a drill stock blank in diameters from 0.5 mm up to 2.5 mm.
+Taking very precise measurements, the new staff is turned on the lathe, and after final sizing of the pivots, the staff is polished with a burnisher and is ready for service.

 The components under the dial are every bit as important as the ones between the plates, and yet they often go ignored.
 All of the hardware on your watch will be cleaned and inspected, milled flat and polished, and repaired or replaced as needed.